yokesharun/react-redux-uikit/README.md

 ## A Simple App using React, Redux and UI Kit

-A Simple React Redux E-Commerce Application using Fake Store API and UI Kit Design.
+A Simple React Redux E-Commerce Application using Fake Store API and Bootstrap Design.

 ## Thanks